-Getting your money right at the start of the year is a big concern for most people, especially after the spending-heavy holiday season.
+Getting your money right in a new year is a big concern for most people, especially after the spending-heavy holiday season.
 Starting or continuing good habits is an ongoing goal of course, so personal check-ins like this

 Set Goals Saying that you want to save more money isn't enough.
 (Although that would be amazing.)
 Coming up with a plan — even a rudimentary one — is absolutely necessary, especially if you are putting money on the financial markets.
 Marshay Clarke, a licensed financial expert at Betterment, says to ask yourself what exactly you saving and investing for before you put money away to save.
 "Goal-based wealth management is necessary for maximizing how effectively you manage your money and investments, including knowing when you can afford to spend more than you might think today."